Nixsm/Crycker/README.md

 ## Run

-The app contains no dependencies, simple open up the `.xcodeproj` and run the app.
+The app contains no dependencies, simply open up the `.xcodeproj` and run the app.